gfhcs/ccsltsnp2013/README.txt

 				val dot = "dot";

 			Paste your custom command instead of dot within the quotes.

+		setOverwrite : bool -> unit
+		getOverwrite : unit -> bool

+			Gets/sets the flag for overwriting: If set to true, existent graph files may be overwritten by new graph files.
+			Otherwise file names are appended an incremental numeric suffix to avoid overwriting.
+			Default is false.

 		draw : bindings * exp -> unit

 			Takes a set of bindings and an expression, converts the resulting LTS to dot code and calls the "dot" tool on this code.
 			The return values of parse and CCS.load make good argument values for this procedure!
 			To get to know how the output files are namend and in what format the graph will be written, use getFileName and getDotCommand.

+			By default, the graph is written to graphs/graph0.dot and then converted to an SVG file graphs/graph0.svg.
+			This procedure avoids overwriting existing files by indexing them with a suffix, if this is requested.
+See 'setOverwrite'.

 	Stepper: The following procedures give access to an interactive "stepper", that allows you to walk through an LTS: